jdunnaway/reactspa_codepipeline_demo/README.md

   * Your repo contains a `pipeline` folder and it contains the following files `buildspec-build.yml` which will be called to run the build.
 Ensure this buildspec copies to `build` or `dist` file to the root of the output artifact
   * `Makefile` or other scripts which will be called from within the buildspec-build.yml
+  * Examples of these files can be found in `templates/pipeline`
 * The account you are using to execute this terraform has the proper S3, CodePipeline, CodeBuild, and CodeDeploy permissions in your target account.

 Steps to build the deployment pipeline: